TizzyT566/PseudoIndexers/README.md

     }
 }

-// Or the shorter way
+// Or the lambda way

 class Example
 {